SysCoder/fresh_tomatoes/README.md

 ## Creators

-**Marcelus Pelcher**
+**Marcellus Pelcher**

 **Udacity**

-Note: This was created from an assignment from Udacity.com
+Note: This was created for an assignment from Udacity.com

 ## Copyright and license